tqtezos/minter-sdk/README.md

 ## [Ticket NFTs](tickets)

-**EXPERIMENTAL** An implementation of a dutch auction using ticket based NFTs, along with wallet contracts for the NFTs. *Tickets are a new Tezos feature and care should be taken when using them as they have not been heavily tested in production.*
+**EXPERIMENTAL** An implementation of NFTs using tickets and a dutch auction example, along with wallet contracts for the NFTs. *Please note: tickets are a new Tezos feature and care should be taken when using them as they have not been heavily tested in production.*